Vigo to Santiago in Spain

 As this is a final section we will cover this last 100 km or just over and you can collect your pilgrim stamps and then claim your Compostella (Pilgrim Certificate)

-We are again in Galicia with its green and undulating landscape.
-‘Green’ Spain is lush and vibrant in the spring, the streams tend to be full and the sound of water and birdsong abound and in autumn we see the grapes ready for harvest and in some places the leaves starting to turn.
+For the duration of this walk, we are in the region of Galicia with its green and undulating landscape.
+‘Green’ Spain is lush and vibrant in the spring, the streams tend to be full and the sound of water and birdsong abound.
+In autumn we see the grapes ready for harvest and in some places the leaves starting to turn.
 I am always bowled over by it’s beauty and on this section, having the coast for part of the time adds another dimension.

 Unlike the last section on the Camino Frances, you do not get a glimpse of the cathedral from outside the city, rather it tends to creep up on you and tease as you make your way through the narrow streets of the old town.
-The suddenly, you see so much more and as you step into the cathedral square, the sight of the amazing cathedral takes your breath away.
+The suddenly, you see so much more and as you step into the cathedral square, the sight of the amazing building, all completely refurbished for 2021 Holy Year, takes your breath away.
 I get goosebumps just writing about it and no matter how many times I enter, I am still enthralled.

-In Santiago, I allow an extra day so you can go to mass if you choose whether that’s for religious reasons; spiritual ones; the sense of theatre or just as a celebration and also that you have time to collect your certificate and final stamp.
+In Santiago, I allow an extra day so you can go to mass if you choose whether that’s for religious reasons; spiritual ones; the sense of theatre or just as a celebration.
+Also that you have time to collect your certificate and final stamp.
 Then you have time to relax, celebrate, explore and enjoy the beautiful old town before heading home the following day.

 This ‘down time’ is a great opportunity to begin your transition back into life at home.
 It’s amazing how after a number of simple days on the path, filled with mainly solitude and peace that busy places seem so much chaotic and noisier than they were before.
 This helps prepare you for that re-emergence.